atmsillinois/module-1-part-2-using-github-workflows-craigdm2/README.md

 # Favorite/Least Favorite Number Ratio

 This script allows you to enter your favorite and least favorite number and compute the ratio.
+Truly complex stuff.

 ## How does it work?

-It divides the user's favorite number by their least favorite number.
-Truly complex stuff.
-There's a check if the user's least favorite number is 0 to avoid div/0 errors.
+This script asks the user for their favorite and least favorite numbers, then calculates and prints the ratio between them.
+Division by zero is handled with an error message.
+The user is re-prompted to enter a new least favorite number if they enter zero.